 Who is required to participate in labs and PT?

-All contracted Cadets and all MSIII and MSIV Cadets must be present and participate in labs and PT.
+All contracted Cadets and all MS III and MS IV Cadets must participate in labs and PT.
 Those cadets who are not contracted and civilians who are interested in the program are encouraged to come and participate to learn more about the program.

 What summer training is available?